Iqbolshoh/php-education-management/README.md

 The `letter_edu` project provides a robust and flexible platform for educational management.
 With an intuitive admin panel and dynamic features, it simplifies handling various administrative tasks while offering users a seamless experience.

-## Template Business Website

-The `template-business-website` serves as a business website model created using PHP and HTML/CSS.
-This project is tailored for educational businesses, providing a sleek and functional online presence.
-The template is highly customizable to fit diverse needs.

 ![Business Website Banner](https://github.com/Iqbolshoh/template-business-website/blob/main/assets/img/banner-1.png)

 ### Project Characteristics